Musgrave Minerals Limited Overview

-Musgrave Minerals is a focused mineral exploration company applying modern-day exploration techniques and conceptual models to prospective gold and base metal regions of Australia.
+Musgrave Minerals is a focused mineral exploration company applying modern-day exploration techniques and conceptual models to prospective gold and base metals regions of Australia.

 Our core objective is to grow shareholder wealth through successful exploration and development of projects in the regions in which we operate.

-Musgrave’s methods include early exploration techniques and technologies that aim to delineate targets for drill testing in the near term.
-The application of airborne and ground geophysical surveys, along with ground based mapping and sampling programs, will be implemented and follow methodologies that have been proven successful in known mineral camps.
+Musgrave’s methods include early-stage exploration techniques and technologies that aim to delineate targets for drill testing in the near term.
+The application of airborne and ground geophysical surveys, along with ground-based mapping, sampling and drilling programs, will be implemented and follow methodologies that have been proven successful in known mineral camps.

 Musgrave Minerals has developed an exploration strategy that builds on the experience gained by key personnel exploring for similar deposit styles globally.